fitness calculator

 Deep dive

-Estimate stride length from height, cadence, and goal pace to build smarter running form and pacing plans.
+Estimate your stride length from height, cadence, and goal pace to build smarter running or walking form and pacing plans.

-See both baseline and pace-based stride so you know how each step should look at target speed.
+See both baseline and pace-based stride so you can understand what each step looks like at your target speed and whether your cadence goals are realistic.

 FAQs